 James is now almost 8 years old (he likes to prove the Doctors wrong) and we know there will come a time when we will say goodbye.
 We are determined to give him the best of life that we can, and I believe that all seriously ill children are entitled to this opportunity.

 Amanda Harrison has been a member of the Together for Short Lives family community for two years.
-You can find out more about her and James’ story by reading his family story, and find out about becoming involved in our family community here.
 If you want to help us ensure that all families of children with serious illness get the support and resources they need please make a donation now to support our work